dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 :-----|:-----------
 name-index | The index in the NAME/RDATA table of the QNAME.
 ||
-classtype-index | The index in the Class/Type table of the CLASS and TYPE of the Question.
+classtype-index | The index in the CLASS/TYPE table of the CLASS and TYPE of the Question.

-## Resource Record (RR) table
+#### Resource Record (RR) table contents

 The table `rr` holds details on individual Resource Records in RR sections.
 Each item in the table is a CBOR map containing a single Resource Record.
 This data is optionally collected.